Yerba Santa

 Perennial

 Yerba santa (Eriodictyon californicum) is an evergreen California chaparral shrub with lance-shaped, sticky-resinous leaves and clusters of white to pale lavender flowers attractive to native pollinators.
 Plants typically reach 1–2 m (3–6 ft), forming stiff mounds on slopes and road cuts.
 Traditional medicinal use is well documented in western herbal histories; modern use belongs with trained practitioners.
-In subtropical and tropical Americas it is not native—grow only if you can mimic Mediterranean-dry summers and excellent drainage; humid wet season without dry-down invites decline. ☀️💧 Sun and Water Requirements: - Full sun for compact resin production; part shade acceptable in hottest deserts. - Very well-drained soil; drought-tolerant once established—think gravel mulch, not lawn sprinklers. - Reduce summer irrigation after establishment to mimic native dry season. ✂️ Methods to Propagate: - Sow seed in fall; smoke treatment sometimes improves germination in fire-adapted chaparral species. - Semi-hardwood cuttings in late summer with bottom heat and low humidity around leaves. - Layer pliant stems where they touch mineral soil on slopes. 🌾 Harvest / Best Use Timing: - Harvest leafy stems for drying before intense mid-summer stress if cultivating for traditional preparations—follow ethical wildcrafting principles even in garden stock. - Leave flowers for pollinators during peak bloom; prune lightly for shape after flowering.
+In subtropical and tropical Americas it is not native—grow only if you can mimic Mediterranean-dry summers and excellent drainage; humid wet season without dry-down invites decline.
+Full sun for compact resin production; part shade acceptable in hottest deserts.
+Very well-drained soil; drought-tolerant once established—think gravel mulch, not lawn sprinklers.
+Reduce summer irrigation after establishment to mimic native dry season.
+Sow seed in fall; smoke treatment sometimes improves germination in fire-adapted chaparral species.
+Semi-hardwood cuttings in late summer with bottom heat and low humidity around leaves.
+Layer pliant stems where they touch mineral soil on slopes.
+Harvest leafy stems for drying before intense mid-summer stress if cultivating for traditional preparations—follow ethical wildcrafting principles even in garden stock.
+Leave flowers for pollinators during peak bloom; prune lightly for shape after flowering.

 Good Neighbors